Athletics-Tigers game suspended in 7th with A’s up 5-3

+DETROIT (AP) — The Oakland Athletics are closing in on a 16th straight win over Detroit — but they’ll have to wait 3½ months before trying to finish it off.
-DETROIT (AP) — The Oakland Athletics led the Detroit Tigers 5-3 in the bottom of the seventh inning Sunday when the game was suspended because of rain.

-Oakland scored twice in the top of the seventh to take the lead, but the teams were unable to complete the inning before it began to rain hard and the tarp was brought onto the field.
+The A’s led the Tigers 5-3 in the bottom of the seventh inning Sunday when the game was suspended because of rain.
+Oakland scored twice in the top of the seventh to take the lead, but the teams were unable to complete the inning before the tarp was brought onto the field.
 The game will resume Sept.
 6 before the Tigers play a series in Oakland.

+“It’s in September, so we’re going to have some extra guys,” A’s manager Bob Melvin said.
+“I don’t think anybody wanted to wait around for potentially a non-start.”

-The four-game series this weekend marked Oakland’s only scheduled trip to Detroit this season.
+This was the finale of a four-game series that marked Oakland’s only scheduled trip to Detroit this season.

-Play was called Sunday after a delay of 1 hour, 41 minutes.

-Stephen Piscotty hit a tiebreaking, two-run double in the seventh, putting Oakland in position for its 16th straight victory over the Tigers — but the A’s will have to wait a while before trying to close it out.
+The A’s have won 15 straight over the Tigers, and Stephen Piscotty put them in position for another victory when he hit a tiebreaking, two-run double in the seventh.
+Josh Harrison led off the bottom of the inning for Detroit, and he was in the middle of his plate appearance when the game was halted.

+If the bottom of the seventh had been completed and Oakland still led, the A’s could have been declared the winners of a rain-shortened game, but since the visiting team took the lead in the top of the inning and the home team didn’t have a full chance to answer, the game was suspended.

 Mike Fiers allowed three runs in six innings for Oakland.
 Fiers pitched for the Tigers last season before he was traded to the A’s in August.